codingforpleasure/customized-workspace/Ubuntu/useful-resources/optimizers.md

 * It performs larger updates (e.g. high learning rates) for those parameters that are related to infrequent features.

 * Smaller updates (low learning rates) for frequent one.

+Advantages of Using AdaGrad

+1) It eliminates the need to manually tune the learning rate

+2) Convergence is faster and more reliable – than simple SGD when the scaling of the weights is unequal.

+3) It is not very sensitive to the size of the master step

 #### Diagonal AdaGrad (this version is the one used in practice)